Could Your Relationship Issues Stem From Being A Co-Narcissist? Here's How To Tell

 Advertisement

-But let's start with what it means to be a straight-up narcissist: "The essence of narcissism is a lack of ability to empathize," says Alan Rappoport, PhD, a psychotherapist based in San Francisco.
+But let's start with what it means to be a straight-up narcissist: "The essence of narcissism is a lack of ability to empathise," says Alan Rappoport, PhD, a psychotherapist based in San Francisco.
 "The person’s entire reference is themselves."
-Everything a narcissist does is centered around how it makes them look, whether or not it advances their goals, and how it makes them feel.
+Everything a narcissist does is centred around how it makes them look, whether or not it advances their goals, and how it makes them feel.

 So, as a co-narcissist child, you'll grow up believing that the only way to feel validated — loved, accepted, understood — is to give in to your narcissistic parent's needs.
 "You don’t call them out and you let them do their shit," Dr. Durvasula says.
 "You validate the narcissist."